gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 ## ECS cluster

-Now there is an image to deploy (in ECR), a database for the app to connect to (in RDS) and secrets for it to access (in Parameter Store, the app can be run.
+Now there is an image to deploy (in ECR), a database for the app to connect to (in RDS) and secrets for it to access (in Parameter Store) the app can be run.
 That needs a container, which is run in an ECS cluster.

 Search for "ECS" and click on the link that appears: